Georgian dance: Khorumi

-This war dance originated in Guria, southwestern Georgia, and is based on the numerous invasions of the country.
+Khorumi (ხორუმი) is a war dance originating in Guria, southwestern Georgia, and is based on the numerous invasions of the country.
 The dance was originally performed by only a few men.
 However, over time it has grown.
 In today's version of Khorumi, 30-40 dancers can participate, as long as the number is odd.
 The dance has four parts: searching for a campsite, the reconnoiter of the enemy camp, the fight, and the victory and its celebration.
 It is strong and simple but distinctive movements and precise lines create a sense of awe.
 The dance portrays the themes of search war, the celebration of victory, and the courage and glory of Georgian soldiers.
 Khorumi is traditionally accompanied by instruments and is not accompanied by clapping.
 Drum (doli) and the bagpipe (chiboni) are two key instruments to accompany Khorumi.
 Another unique element of Khorumi is that it has a specific rhythm, based on five beat meter (3+2).